roboneurolibre/myelin-meta-analysis/README.md

 If `jupyter-repo2docker` does not work, you can download the Docker Image .zip file found [here](https://zenodo.org/record/6463437#.Y18pbC8r1pR) and follow the instructions.

+You can even use a volume in order to open a local (and therefore, mutable) directory in the container of interest by adding the `-v ` flag to your `docker run` command:

+`docker run -v PATH_TO_LOCAL_DIR:PATH_TO_LOCAL_DIR_IN_CONTAINER -it --rm -p 8888:8888 `PASTE IMAGE ID HERE` jupyter lab --ip 0.0.0.0`

 </details>

 <details><summary> <b>☁️ Zero installation</b> </font> </summary><br>